-Penistone Line Partnership is a voluntary organisation, part of the Community Rail Network supported by the DFT (Department for Transport).
+Penistone Line Partnership, established in 1993 is a voluntary organisation, part of the Community Rail Network supported by the DFT (Department for Transport).
 Partnerships work to improve their community lines, stations, and services.

 Working alongside our partners our aim is to: